HieraMix: A Hierarchical MLP-Mixer for Large-Scale Traffic Forecasting: Experiments

 \subsection{Experiment Setup}

 \paragraph{Datasets.}

-We evaluate \name on four datasets within LargeST~\cite{liu2024largest}, including SD, GBA, GLA, and CA. Details of each dataset are described in in Table.~\ref{tab:datasets}.
-Specifically, we aggregate the time intervals from 5-minutes into 15-minutes.
-Additionally, we divide each dataset according to four seasons, and then splite the training, validation and test sets with the ratio of 6:2:2 in each season.
+We evaluate \name on four datasets within LargeST~\cite{liu2024largest}, including SD, GBA, GLA, and CA. Details of each dataset are described in Table~\ref{tab:datasets}.
+Following previous works, we aggregate the time intervals from 5-minutes into 15-minutes.
+We divide each dataset according to four seasons, and then splite the training, validation and test sets with the ratio of 6:2:2 in each season.